 3.4 Functional prediction

-The intestinal microbiota of WG and YG were annotated at KEGG level 3, in order to identify their respective KEGG functions.
-Of the top 50 pathways, most were categorized as metabolic pathways, with 38 pathways exhibiting significant differences between WG and YG.
-Compared with the YG group, a series of pathways were significantly upregulated in the WG group, including biosynthesis of secondary metabolites, microbial metabolism in diverse environments, carbon metabolism, among many others.
-However, several pathways, such as amino sugar and nucleotide sugar metabolism; alanine, aspartate and glutamate metabolism; and sulfur metabolism, were up-regulated in the YG group (Figure 7).
+The intestinal microbiota of WG and YG were annotated at KEGG level 3 to identify their respective KEGG functions.
+Of the top 50 pathways, the majority were categorized as metabolic pathways, with 38 pathways exhibiting significant differences between WG and YG.
+Compared with the YG group, a number of pathways were significantly upregulated in the WG group, including biosynthesis of secondary metabolites, microbial metabolism in diverse environments, carbon metabolism, among many others.
+Conversely, several pathways, such as amino sugar and nucleotide sugar metabolism; alanine, aspartate and glutamate metabolism; and sulfur metabolism, were up-regulated in the YG group (Figure 7).